mobiletest2016/machine-learning-articles/articles/how-to-use-dropout-with-keras.md

 Let's now take a look what happens when we apply max-norm regularization versus when we leave it out.

 As you can see, the difference is less significant than with the Dropout/No-dropout case, but it still matters.
-Our \[latex\]norm = 2.0\[/latex\] max-norm regularization (i.e., our MaxNorm Keras constraint) ensures that overfitting does not happen, whereas the no-max-norm case starts overfitting slightly.
+Our $norm = 2.0$ max-norm regularization (i.e., our MaxNorm Keras constraint) ensures that overfitting does not happen, whereas the no-max-norm case starts overfitting slightly.
 Indeed, Srivastava et al.'s (2014) results can be confirmed: adding max-norm regularization to Dropout leads to even better performance.

 - [![](images/acc-3-1024x537.png)]